Inheritance Tax After a Death: UK Thresholds and Exemptions (2026/27)

 Business Property Relief (BPR)

 Certain business assets can qualify for 50% or 100% relief from IHT.
 This includes shares in unlisted companies, business assets used in a partnership, and agricultural land and buildings.
 The person must have owned the assets for at least 2 years.
-Note: from April 2026, the government has announced changes to agricultural and business property relief.
-The first £1 million of combined agricultural and business property will continue to attract 100% relief, but amounts above that will be taxed at an effective rate of 20% (50% relief at the 40% IHT rate).
+Note: the rules changed for deaths on or after 6 April 2026.
+The first £1 million of combined agricultural and business property still attracts 100% relief, but amounts above that get 50% relief, which works out at an effective rate of 20% against the 40% IHT rate.
+That £1 million allowance is itself frozen until 5 April 2031.
 This is a significant change for farming families.

 Normal expenditure out of income